craig-lund/PowerDeployments/README.md

 User branches store all developed code.
 Strict nameing conventions are critial to how automation works.
 Follow the conventions and guidelines indiecated below.

 # Getting Started
-1. Determin your solution Strategy.
+1. Determine your solution strategy.
 [Solution Concepts](https://learn.microsoft.com/en-us/power-platform/alm/solution-concepts-alm) create the **solution** or **portal** you will be working on.
 2. Determin your portal strategy.
 [Power Portals](https://learn.microsoft.com/en-us/power-apps/maker/portals/)
 ## Contribute